-Grand Rapids Community Foundation’s Board of Trustees recently approved five major grants totaling $764,500.
+This week, Grand Rapids Community Foundation’s Board of Trustees approved five grants totaling $350,000.

 Gerald R. Ford Presidential Foundation was awarded $50,000 towards its construction of a two-story Student Learning Center at the Gerald R. Ford Presidential Museum.
 The Museum will also develop a new curriculum to help student visitors learn about civility and President Ford’s impact on our nation’s history.

 Grand Rapids University Preparatory Academy Association received $75,000 to help build a new and innovative facility for middle and high school students attending U Prep Academy.
 The new facility will be located on South Division at Logan.

 Hope Network was awarded $50,000 to expand and strengthen the Jail Reentry Project—Ready4Work by increasing capacity and the length of time available to support those obtaining competitive employment.
 The organization is also contracting for external program evaluation and planning for the start of a similar program for women in the Kent County Jail.